 Established in 1997 by Marion Silver Hayden in memory of her brother, an organist.

 Established in 1970 by friends and colleagues in memory of Mr. Hines, who came to Peabody in 1946 to study organ and later served as secretary to two directors, the associate dean, and the registrar.
-He was also the organist and choir director at Saint Philip and James Church in Baltimore for 12 years.
+He was also the organist and choir director at Saints Philip and James Church in Baltimore for 12 years.

 Established in 1965 by the Hoffberger Foundation and the National Brewery.
 A second scholarship was created in 1981 to support students who are residents of Baltimore City.